jameslamb/bigforecast/README.md

 tail nohup.out
 ```

-Once this has been running for a while, you can run the following code (in Python) or something similar to check that the data are being written to InfluxDB
+Once this has been running for a while, you can run something like the example Python code below to check that the data are being written to InfluxDB

 ```
 from influxdb import DataFrameClient